djitz/pcf-study-notes/files/10-Application-Autoscaler.md

 ## Application Autoscaler

+### PCF Study Guide Review Questions

 - What is the autoscaler?

 > - allow applications to be automatically scaled
-- system load can be used as a trigger in place of manual interaction
+> - system load can be used as a trigger in place of manual interaction

 - How would you use it?
 > service